 - The Andes region is home to some of the best cycling.
 Bounce back and forth between impossibly steep ascents and incredible downhills.
-Experience the mental and physical challenge of climbing the mountains and be rewarded with well earned views.
+Experience the mental and physical challenge of climbing the mountains and be rewarded with well-earned views.
 It is true that you can see these marvelous mountain views by means other than bike.
-But every cyclists knows that it is that much more sweet to conquer the tough climb and earn the view.
+But every cyclist knows that it is that much sweeter to conquer the tough climb and earn the view.

 - There are several large deserts in Colombia that are generally avoided by cyclists.
 However, these areas are less dense and have significantly less noise and pollution.
 If you are looking for a chance to get away from the urban scene, this is certainly a good way to do it.